 But you’re looking for specifics, so here are some restaurants we liked:

-This restaurant specializes in burgers, bite-sized and normal size.
+This restaurant specializes in burgers, bite-sized and normal sizes.
 It’s a pretty small place, with only a few tables, during dinner hours it’s usually crowded.
-The bugers are great though, and they have other dishes, like sandwiches, too.
+The burgers are great though, and they have other dishes, like sandwiches, too.